-Milk for five production sites
+Milk, five production sites and many customers

-FOCUS ON: SOURCING OF MILK AND AGRICULTURAL RAW MATERIALS
+SOURCING OF MILK AND AGRICULTURAL RAW MATERIALS

 Dairy raw materials such as raw milk or cream are by volume our most important agricultural raw materials.
 Within our supply chain, we source these dairy raw materials from our member companies and contract suppliers to the Uelzena Group.
 The raw milk is produced in agricultural businesses; most of them are located within a 150 kilometer radius around our sites.

 The conventional sugar for our products is not sourced from overseas.
 We use only beet sugar from domestic sugar refineries.
 Even the sugar beets are not imported but grown by farmers from the region.
 Alternatively, we source our tropical raw materials such as cocoa from refinement plants located in Europe.
 These companies sometimes buy the cocoa beans from distributors who organize the import.
 However, they also buy directly from growing countries, predominantly in West Africa, from so called cooperatives.
 Apart from cocoa, we also source coffee, tea and spices from overseas.

 We use agricultural raw materials and semi-finished goods to produce milk powder, butter and butterfats or we refine them in a multi-stage process into finished goods such as instant beverages.